jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-concept/index.md

 As we mentioned earlier,
 it's ideal to have automated security checks.
-This includes essential things like implementing multi-factor authentication
-(i.e., use two-factor authentication (2FA) at the very least) and having automated security testing tools
+This includes essential things like having automated security testing tools
 (e.g., [SAST](../../categories/sast/),
 [DAST](../../categories/dast/))
 running in your CI pipelines.